ryfaraola/Blobbington/README.md

 # Blobbington

-A blob brush for the RoboFont glyph editor.
-Drag to paint with an oval brush.
-Strokes commit as clean, overlap-free outlines with smooth points.
+A pen for the RoboFont glyph editor.
+Drag to draw with an oval nib: the mark is exactly where the nib travelled, like ink on paper, and the outline is fitted with clean, editable curves.
 Click once to stamp a single dab.

 ## Install